iPeel/HA-Skyline/README.md

 ## Installation

 From the HACS menu, press the three dots on the top right and select Custom Repositories.
 In the repository, enter https://github.com/iPeel/HA-Skyline and set the category to Integration.
-You should now be able to see the SYG Skyline integration and choose Download from the bottom right of the CYG Skyline integration page.
-If requested to do so, restyart Home Assistant after downloading.
+You should now be able to see the CYG Skyline integration and choose Download from the bottom right of the CYG Skyline integration page.
+If requested to do so, restart Home Assistant after downloading.

 ## Configuration